InTAct: Interval-based Task Activation Consolidation for Continual Learning: Interval Arithmetic

 \subsection{Interval Matrix Multiplication}

-The operations of interval arithmetic extend naturally to linear algebra, enabling computations with interval matrices.
+The operations of IA extend naturally to linear algebra, enabling computations with interval matrices.
 An interval matrix $A$ is a matrix whose elements are intervals.
 Given two compatible interval matrices, $A$ and $B$, their product $C = AB$ is an interval matrix where each element $c_{ij}$ the interval extension of the standard dot product defines:

 Here, each multiplication $a_{ik} b_{kj}$ is an interval multiplication, and the summation $\sum$ represents a sequence of interval additions.
 This operation is fundamental for solving interval linear systems, which are crucial for analyzing the effects of bounded uncertainties in models.
 However, this definition is highly susceptible to the dependency problem; if the same interval variable appears in multiple entries of $A$ or $B$, the resulting bounds on $C$ can be much wider than the true range.